crangi/personal_website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+I'm a Physics PhD candidate at [Louisiana State University](https://www.lsu.edu/physics/), where I build computational models to understand the strange world of quantum materials.

-I am a Physics PhD student in the [Department of Physics and Astronomy](https://www.lsu.edu/physics/) at [Louisiana State University](https://www.lsu.edu/) in Baton Rouge.
-My primary research interests encompass Computational Condensed Matter Physics, renormalization group methods and the development of scientific codes.
-Currently, my research projects revolve around the study of low-dimensional strongly correlated models, employing cutting-edge techniques such as Functional Renormalization Group methods.
-Additionally, I am actively involved in the development of quantum embedding theories that enable the simulation of condensed matter systems.
-I also find great joy in exploring various topics within theoretical condensed matter physics, always seeking to expand my knowledge and understanding.
-One area that has captivated my attention is the profound physics of non-Hermitian Topological phases.
-At LSU, I am fortunate to have the mentorship of [Prof. Juana Moreno](https://www.lsu.edu/physics/people/faculty/moreno.php) and [Dr. Ka-Ming Tam](http://tamkaming.com/cms/).
+My research lies at the intersection of computational physics and condensed matter theory.
+I specialize in developing advanced numerical algorithms to simulate complex phenomena in strongly correlated and disordered quantum systems.
+A core part of my work involves the development and application of quantum embedding theories, such as Dynamical Mean-Field Theory, to probe the non-equilibrium dynamics of these systems.
+I'm also captivated by the fascinating physics of non-Hermitian quantum phenomena, including the non-Hermitian skin effect.
+At LSU, I am fortunate to be mentored by [Prof. Juana Moreno](https://www.lsu.edu/physics/people/faculty/moreno.php) and [Dr. Ka-Ming Tam](http://tamkaming.com/cms/).

-I completed my BS-MS Dual Degree with a major in Physics at the [Indian Institute of Science Education and Research Bhopal](https://www.iiserb.ac.in) in 2020.
-Additionally, I had the privilege of being a long-term research visitor at the [Jawaharlal Nehru Center for Advanced Scientific Studies](https://www.jncasr.ac.in) in Bengaluru, India.
+My journey in physics includes a BS-MS Dual Degree from the [Indian Institute of Science Education and Research Bhopal](https://www.iiserb.ac.in).
+For my MS thesis, I contributed to the [LITESOPH](https://aitgcodes.github.io/litesoph-website/index.html) project by developing efficient scientific codes to model non-adiabatic dynamics.
+I've also had the privilege of applying my skills in diverse settings, including a summer internship at [Los Alamos National Laboratory](https://www.lanl.gov) modeling non-linear light-matter interactions and as a long-term research visitor at [Jawaharlal Nehru Center for Advanced Scientific Studies](https://www.jncasr.ac.in).

-Beyond my research pursuits, I am deeply motivated to promote Science Education and Open Science.
-I believe in the power of education and collaboration to propel scientific progress and ensure the accessibility of knowledge.

-Please feel free to reach out if you have any questions.
+When I'm not running simulations, I enjoy playing cricket, table tennis, and chess.
+I'm an avid chess player on Chess.com (rapid controls are my favorite).
+Fancy a game?
+Challenge me: qtinkerer.

+I'm always open to discussing physics, new research, or potential collaborations.
+Feel free to explore my [publications](#featured), or connect with me on [LinkedIn](https://www.linkedin.com/in/chakradhar-rangi/).

+Peer Reviewer: Physical Review B, Physical Review A, Chaos